genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 2)By default, the application uses annotated transcripts from the Reference Genome to distinguish between novel and known junctions.
-Using the option “Rule for mapping over known annotation” you can restrict mappings only across known junctions or infer splice junctions without any reference annotation.
+Using the option "Rule for mapping over known annotation" you can restrict mappings only across known junctions or infer splice junctions without any reference annotation.

 3)With default settings, the application will report the single best mapping for each read, even if there are multiple valid mapping positions.
-The option “Number of “best” mappings to report” lets you increase the number of reported mappings.
-This can be used together with “Rule for filtering mappings” to choose whether to keep reads mapping to uniquely or to multiple positions, e.g. report up to 5 possible mappings, and only for multi-hit reads.
+The option "Number of "best" mappings to report" lets you increase the number of reported mappings.
+This can be used together with "Rule for filtering mappings" to choose whether to keep reads mapping to uniquely or to multiple positions, e.g. report up to 5 possible mappings, and only for multi-hit reads.
 If you want to be stricter, you can set the number of allowed mismatches from 2 to 1 or 0.

-4)For paired reads, using the option “Disallow unique mappings of one mate” you can discard pairs of reads where one mate maps uniquely and the other to multiple positions.
-Selecting “Disallow discordant mappings” will discard all mappings where the two mates map uniquely but with unexpected orientation, or where the distance between two mapped mates differs from and internally estimated fragment length, including mates mapping to different chromosomes.
+4)For paired reads, using the option "Disallow unique mappings of one mate" you can discard pairs of reads where one mate maps uniquely and the other to multiple positions.
+Selecting "Disallow discordant mappings" will discard all mappings where the two mates map uniquely but with unexpected orientation, or where the distance between two mapped mates differs from and internally estimated fragment length, including mates mapping to different chromosomes.